-Fees Paid to Directors and Other Director Compensation in Fiscal Year 2024
+Fees Paid to Directors and Other Director Compensation in Fiscal Year 2025

-We compensate non-employee directors for their service on the Board with a combination of quarterly cash retainers and annual stock-based incentive compensation, the amounts of which are commensurate with their role and involvement, and consistent with peer company practices.
-In setting director compensation, our Nominating and Corporate Governance Committee considers the significant amount of time our directors spend in fulfilling their duties to the Company as well as the skill level required of members of our Board.
-We intend to compensate our non-employee directors in a way that is competitive, attracts and retains a high caliber of directors, and aligns their interests with those of our shareholders.
+AZZ compensates its non-employee directors for their service on the Board with a combination of quarterly cash retainers and annual stock-based incentive compensation, the amounts of which are commensurate with their role and involvement, and consistent with peer company pay practices.
+In setting director compensation, our Nominating and Corporate Governance Committee considers the significant amount of time our directors spend in fulfilling their duties to the Company, as well as the skill level required of members of our Board.
+AZZ intends to continue to compensate its non-employee directors in a way that is competitive, attracts and retains a high caliber of directors, and aligns their interests with the Company's shareholders.